 Dave Holland: double-bass; Steve Nelson: vibraphone, marimba; Eric Person: alto saxophone, soprano saxophone; Gene Jackson: drums; Cassandra Wilson: vocals.

-Release date January 1996
+Released January 1996

 Contemporary Jazz, Post-Bop

-- Godspelized by David S. Ware Quartet
+- David S. Ware Quartet – Godspelized (DIW Records)

-- Quartet by Bill Frisell
+- Bill Frisell – Quartet (Nonesuch)

-- Message From Home by Pharoah Sanders
+- Pharoah Sanders – Message From Home (Verve Records)

 The 1990s